 - The process is simple for the user and the device and makes for a good user experience.

-Keeping in mind the provisioning and onboarding process during the design of a smart device is important for the products success.
+Keeping in mind the provisioning and onboarding process during the design of a smart device is important for the success of the product.
 It is important to take into consideration the security and simplicity of this procedure for the user in any IoT product or platform.
-A habit forming IoT product is one that can be integrated into a user’s home and life seamlessly.
-JITR and registration codes provide a simple and secure way for both the user and the developer to register a device to a platform and associate a user to it.
+A habit-forming IoT product is one that can be integrated into a user’s home and life seamlessly.
+JITR and registration codes provide a simple and secure way for both the user and the developer to register a device to a platform and associate a user with it.